orsenkucher/.spacemacs.d/README.md

 ```
 http://gnuwin32.sourceforge.net/packages/diffutils.htm
 ```
-Don't forget to update your environment *$PATH* variable!
+don't forget to update your environment *$PATH* variable!

 ## Helm search
-You may be lacking grep-like search, so
+you may be lacking grep-like search, so
 ```
 choco install ag
 ```